b0rkestra/b0rkenlive/README.md

 * python3
 * pip3
+* python3-rtmidi2
+* python3-decorator
+* python3-watchdog

-Install the following python packages from pip.
+You can install the python packages from pip with the following.

 ```sudo pip3 install rtmidi2 decorator watchdog```

 TODO